Icofunding/Legal/Terms and Conditions (EN).md

 ##### iii.
 Requirements related to Token Purchases

 ###### a.
-You will only buy Tokens in Token Sales showed through the Platform after carefully reviewing the Terms of the Token Sale, organizational documents as well as any information provided through the Site and that you have reviewed and understand the risks found here;
+You will only buy Tokens in Token Sales showed through the Platform after carefully reviewing the Terms of the Token Sale, organizational documents as well as any information provided through the Site after you have reviewed and understand the risks found there;

 ###### b.
-You will use your own judgement before making any decision to buy tokens involving what is you a material amount of money;
+You will use your own judgement before making any decision to buy Tokens involving what is a material amount of money;

 ###### c.
-That you will be responsible for complying with applicable law regarding any Token Purchase or Token Sale, including without limitation the determination of wether any Token Purchase complies with the terms of local law, whether the law of any country with jurisdiction over you or any Token Buyer.
+That you will be responsible for complying with applicable law regarding any Token Purchase or Token Sale, including without limitation the determination of whether any Token Purchase complies with the terms of local law, whether the law of any country with jurisdiction over you or any Token Buyer.

 ###### d.
 To get professional advice to protect your interests (such as tax, accounting, legal or financial).